Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 #### Q96.
 Pseudo-classes are used to `_`.

-- [ ] style the state of the selected element
+- [ x ] style the state of the selected element
 - [ ] insert presentational content
 - [ ] style a specific part of the selected element
 - [ ] style the elements using class selectors